sachinlokulwar/minesweeper/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+To Install all dependancies, you can run:

+### `npm install`

-In the project directory, you can run:
+In the project directory, you can run to start project:

 ### `npm start`